 SoA Commencement Recognition

 The School of Architecture recognizes outstanding undergraduate student work through its annual commencement awards program.
 The following awards are given to students either at the College of Fine Arts Honors Ceremony or the School of Architecture Diploma Ceremony.

-The Alpha Rho Chi Medal is awarded to the graduating student who demonstrated leadership, performed willing service for the School, and shows promise of real, professional merit through his/her attitude and personality.
+The Alpha Rho Chi Medal is awarded to the graduating Bachelor of Architecture student who demonstrated leadership, performed willing service for the School, and shows promise of real, professional merit through his/her attitude and personality.
 The award encourages and promotes professional qualities in the student that do not necessarily pertain to scholarship.
 High ideals and professional aspirations, public service, and leadership are worthy of reward.
 Alpha Rho Chi, the National Professional Architectural Fraternity, tenders its bronze medal only to schools with accredited and/or approved architectural programs.

 The John Knox Shear Memorial Traveling Award is the highest honor granted by the faculty of the School of Architecture to a graduating student in the Bachelor of Architecture program.
 The award recognizes exceptional design and representation as demonstrated through studio work within the last two years of the Bachelor of Architecture program.
 In enabling a substantial travel experience, the award encourages an understanding and analysis of the built environment through direct engagement.
 The awardee, as selected by SoA faculty, is announced at commencement.